Computer & Internet Access

 Alleghany - There is no copying available.

 Portola is able to scan items to a thumb drive you provide.
 Loyalton is able to scan items, which can then be added to a thumb drive you provide or emailed to yourself.
+Quincy and Greenville are able to scan items and email them to you through the Front Desk.

 We do not provide fax services at any branches or stations.
-However, two free online resources to send faxes are GotFreeFax or FaxZero.
+However, two free online resources to send faxes are GotFreeFax and FaxZero.
 (Please note: You will likely need to click a confirmation email to send the fax from both sites and it's limited on how many pages and how many faxes you can send per day/session.)

 Library Internet & Computer Rules

-- Internet users are expected to act in a responsible, ethical and legal manner.
+- Internet users are expected to act in a responsible, ethical, and legal manner.
 Users may not use Library computers to access Internet sites that are obscene, "harmful to minors," or that contain pornography.
 Users may not use the workstations for any illegal activity, including violating copyright laws or software licensing agreements.

 - The Library reserves the right to monitor the system for assistance and security.